Sarahtonein/mexc-shitters/README.md

 # Running bot

 - Create your own discord webhook, if you're not sure how, google it
-- Set as your .env var
+- Set your .env var as per the .env.example
 - docker-compose up --build -d